Please, stop comparing Adobe Analytics to Google Analytics

-I think the above question can only be answered through some absurd level of generalization that does injustice to both tools.
-There are some agencies or consultants who end up doing this comparison to either seem neutral and independent, or drive traffic to their own sites.
-This annoyed me to a point where I started writing this post to have my answer ready at hand in the future.
+I think the above question can only be answered through some absurd level of generalization that does not do justice to both tools.
+There are some agencies or consultants who end up doing this comparison to either appear neutral and independent, or drive SEO traffic to their own sites.
+This annoyed me to a point where I started writing this post to have my personal answer ready at hand in the future.

 Bear with me on this one.
-To make my point, I first need to go over what annoys me so much about existing comparisons, only to then fully ignore the title and compare what kind of tools we are really talking about and what the real question should be.
+To be able to make my point, I first need to go over what annoys me so much about existing comparisons, only to then fully ignore the title and actually compare what kind of tools we are really talking about, and what the real question should be.
 Buckle up!

 Web reporting is not web analytics!

-Let me start by showing you my favorite comparison of Google Analytics and Adobe Analytics on the QA2L Blog.
-I like it so much because they really go into great detail about the differences between both tools on multiple levels.
-While that comparison strikes me as the most complete I’ve seen in a while, it does not cover the most important point: If and how those tools are comparable and should actually be compared at all.
+Let me start by mentioning my favorite comparison of Google Analytics and Adobe Analytics on the QA2L Blog.
+I like it so much because it really goes into great detail about the differences between both tools on multiple levels.
+While that comparison strikes me as the most complete I’ve seen in a while, it does not cover the most important point: If and how those tools are comparable in the first place and , if so, they should actually be compared at all.

 What do I mean by that?
 It might seem nitpicky, but for me GA and AA just don’t fall into the same category of tools.
 In my view, there is a distinct difference between tools that can do web analytics and tools that can only do web reporting.
-Those two categories are not the same for me, and I will go into the difference a bit later.
-While tools like Google Analytics might be good for web reporting, Adobe Analytics does not only support reporting but also analysis.
-That has not always been the case, so let’s look at the history of both tools.
+Those two categories are not the same for me, and I will explain the difference a bit later.
+While tools like Google Analytics might be good enough for web reporting, Adobe Analytics does not only support reporting but also analysis.
+However, that has not always been the case, so let’s swiftly look at the history of both tools.

-They certainly did a great job keeping the interfaces consistent.
-Besides a bit of layout reorganization, someone who has been working with GA eight years ago would feel right at home today.
-This interface has been influencing how web reporting has been conceived for years now, setting standards and expectations for our whole industry.
-That also didn’t change much with GA4, where Google now tries to establish a new set of things website owners should be focusing on instead of the rather old reports we see above.
+On the upside, they certainly did a great job keeping the interfaces consistent.
+Besides a bit of layout reorganization, someone who has been working with GA eight years ago would still feel right at home today.
+This interface and the available reports in it has been influencing how web reporting has been conceived for many years, setting standards and expectations for our whole industry.
+That also didn’t change much with GA4, where Google now tries to establish a new set of reports and metrics website owners should be focusing on instead of the rather old reports we see above.

 Let’s see how the past looks like for Adobe Analytics.
-Luckily, we don’t need to google for any old screenshots, since the past is just around the corner in Adobe Analytics today with the Reports & Analytics interface:
+Luckily, I don’t need to google for any old screenshots, since the past is just around the corner in Adobe Analytics today with ye ol’ Reports & Analytics interface:

 That looks similar to GA, but a bit more bare-boned.
-This bareness is also something I gave Adobe feedback about back in the days, since GA always offered a lot more information on every report.
-At the same time, the choice of which information is shown when made GA a lot more standardized than AA.
-Both GA and AA felt indeed quite comparable at that time.
+This bareness is also something I gave Adobe feedback about many years ago, since GA always offered a higher default information density on every report.
+At the same time, the missing choice of which information is shown when made GA a lot more standardized than AA.
+Because of the similar mindset and interfaces, GA and AA felt indeed quite comparable at that time.

-But even back then, there was something more to AA: My beloved Ad Hoc Analysis (formerly Discover).
+But even back then, there was something more to AA, my favorite analytics tool of all times: My beloved Ad Hoc Analysis (formerly Discover).
 This is how it looks like in 2020:

-We see something that feels quite familiar to users of today’s Adobe Analysis Workspace: A flexible Workspace with a drag-and-drop interface, unlimited breakdowns, attribution, and very flexible tables.
+We see something that feels quite familiar to users of Adobe’s Analysis Workspace: A flexible Workspace with a drag-and-drop interface, unlimited breakdowns, attribution, and very flexible tables.
 Building Segments and Calculated Metrics was super quick to do.
 I have been using this interface since day one of working with Adobe Analytics, because it provided so much more flexibility.
 It was also considerably faster than the Reports & Analytics interface.
-Due to all of this, it allowed me to deep-dive into the dataset in a way Reports & Analytics did not support.
+Due to all of this, it allowed me to interactively deep-dive into my data in a way Reports & Analytics (or any other tool) did not support.
 I even used it for dashboarding, since I could just rearrange the tabs and even segment them separately:

 With this interface, I could also evolve the way I work with my business stakeholders.
-Instead of preparing sophisticated analysis in R&A or Report Builder and presenting the result in a long-planned meeting, I could just invite them over to my desk and work on the data together with them.
-And we were thrilled: The results were much better than anything I’ve done before.
-Not only was I able to really understand what the business is trying to achieve, but the stakeholders also really understood what is possible with the data and how we can work with it.
+Instead of preparing a sophisticated analysis in R&A or Report Builder and presenting the result in a long-planned meeting, I could just invite them over to my desk and work on the data together with them while discussing the implications of what we see.
+And they were thrilled: The results were much better than anything I’ve done with the traditional process before.
+Not only was I able to really understand what the business is trying to achieve, but the stakeholders also really understood what is possible with the data and how it can work with.
 I loved it!

-But there was one issue: Ad Hoc Analysis was a dedicated Java application that had to be downloaded separately.
-In addition to that, it was not meant to be used by everyone, so collaboration and democratization in the tool was not really a thing.
+But there was one issue: Ad Hoc Analysis was a dedicated Java application that had to be downloaded to the user’s computer.
+In addition to that, it was not really meant to be used by everyone in the company, so collaboration and democratization in the tool was not really a thing.
 But then something big happend: Adobe brought Ad Hoc to the browser with Analysis Workspace.

-Analysis Workspace now allows every user to dive deep into the data without the need for an analyst on their sid.
-There is no distinction between the tools an expert analyst would use, and what we would train our business users on for their daily usage.
-Because of how the interface works, there also is no distinction between reports, dashboards or deep dives any more: Any of the three could be used in any of the other two ways, or could be evolved into them.
-We can schedule projects to arrive in our mailbox exactly how they would look like in a browser.
-And since we can share them and edit them collaboratively, there is no limit to how deep any user can engulf themself into their data.
+Analysis Workspace now allows every user to dive deep into the data without the need for an analyst on their side.
+There is no distinction between the tools an expert analyst would use and what we would train our business users on for their daily usage.
+Because of how the interface works, there also is no distinction between reports, dashboards, or deep dives any more: Any of the three could be used in any of the other two ways, or could be evolved into them.
+We can schedule projects to arrive in our mailbox exactly how they would look like in the browser.
+And because we can share projects and edit them collaboratively, there is no limit to how deep any user can engulf themselve into their data.

 The right tool for the right company (at the right time)

-So it’s important to understand that both tools have value, but still are very different types of tools.
-Up until Analysis Workspace was a thing, Adobe Analytics was little more than Reports & Analytics, making a comparison possible.
-But since those days Adobe Analytics has evolved into a different type of tool: An analysis tool that really deserves it’s name due to the type of process it allows.
+So, it’s important to understand that both tools have value, but still are very different types of tools.
+Up until Analysis Workspace was a thing, Adobe Analytics was not much more than Reports & Analytics, making a comparison possible.
+But since those days Adobe Analytics has evolved into a different type of tool: An analysis tool that really deserves its name thanks to the type of processes and workflows it allows.
 Google did not evolve much, leaving it at the web reporting stage.

 But wait, wouldn’t that mean that Adobe Analytics is the better tool if it allows all those fancy analytics capabilities to be used by the whole company?
 Not necessarily.
 Look at the GA screenshots again.
 GA is very good at giving the user an instant overview and the feeling they know what is going on with their website.
 It’s a separate question if any of those numbers are relevant to them, but at least they are better than nothing, and they can be sure some of their competitors are looking at similar metrics and reports.
 That’s the value of standardization.